eyad662/Restaurant/README.md

 # Restaurant
-Restaurant website with HTML &amp; CSS
+Restaurant website with HTML and CSS